 Intangible Assets - Intangible assets consist primarily of definite-lived customer relationships, trademarks and brands.
-Amortization expense related to definite-lived intangible assets, which is provided on a straight-line basis (as it approximates the economic benefit) over the estimated useful lives of the assets, was \$19.7, \$51.2 and \$22.2 in fiscal 2022, 2021 and 2020, respectively.
-For the definite-lived intangible assets recorded as of September 30, 2022, amortization expense of \$19.4 is expected in each of the next five fiscal years.
+Amortization expense related to definite-lived intangible assets, which is provided on a straight-line basis (as it approximates the economic benefit) over the estimated useful lives of the assets, was \$26.6, \$19.7 and \$51.2 in fiscal 2023, 2022 and 2021, respectively.
+For the definite-lived intangible assets recorded as of September 30, 2023, amortization expense is expected to be \$35.0 in fiscal 2024 and \$17.0 per year for fiscal 2025 through fiscal 2028.
 Intangible assets consisted of: